The Chariot (band): 2012–2013: One Wing and final tour

 The band announced via Twitter that they were entering the studio in May to record their next album.
 The album is called One Wing, and was released August 28, 2012.
 In June 2012, longtime bassist Jon (KC Wolf) Kindler left the band to return to college.
 The band opted not to replace Kindler, continuing as a four-piece.
 The bass on One Wing has been recorded by both Henderson and Harrison.
 A track from the album, "In," premiered on Alternative Press on August 16.

 The Chariot had their final tour in October/November 2013 with Glass Cloud, Rebuker, Birds in Row and To the Wind.

 Josh moved on to form the band '68.
 Stephen Harrison became the guitarist of The Fever 333, a supergroup formed by Jason Aalon Butler two months after the disbanding of his former band letlive.

 In 2018, David Kennedy joined former The Chariot members, Bryan Taylor and Jon Terrey, forming The Threats.

 In 2020, Scogin stated that The Chariot would never reunite in a preplanned way; specifically mentioning that he would rather spontaneously perform with the band members again than plan the event.
 He also stated that nostalgia needed to remain in the past, rather than always focusing on his prior projects, being present with whatever project he is involved in.

 Musical style and influences

 Josh Scogin performing with The Chariot at Camden Underworld, London in 2006.

 The band's music is characterized by a metal sound, and the screamed vocals of frontman Josh Scogin.
 Journalists have frequently referred to the music as "chaotic"; Allmusic writer Alex Henderson described it as a "dense, clobbering sledgehammer", while Brian Shultz of Alternative Press called it "manically pounding, distortion-soaked exercises of catharsis".
 The Chariot has often been labeled a metalcore band.
 However, the music generally defies genre standards like melodic/abrasive dynamics and harmonizing vocals; it wouldn't leave room for the "nonstop firestorm of exploding drums, heaving guitars, and visceral shrieking," as Allmusic writer Corey Apar put it.
 The band utilizes time changes and start-stop shifts, and typically write very short songs.
 Some journalists believe the music is challenging and an acquired taste.
-In interviews, Josh Scogin has described the band as "heavy punk rock", doing away with genres and subgenres, and has also debunked many of these labels.
-"Sometimes people refer to us as mathcore, which I think is a very incorrect statement, because I feel like that's a very pre-calculated, 'this is weird because this time signature doesn't go with this time…'.
-It's very planned out.
-We're not that smart."